 Associate in Science Degree

-The associate’s degree program in Interdisciplinary Studies allows students to design a personalized education plan.
+The associate degree program in Interdisciplinary Studies allows students to design a personalized education plan.
 Students receive individualized academic advising and a broad educational experience with coursework from a variety of academic disciplines.
-For this reason, the associate’s degree is an excellent transfer program that can be used towards the successful completion of a baccalaureate degree in any field.
+For this reason, the associate degree is an excellent transfer program that can be used towards the successful completion of a Baccalaureate Degree in any field.
 The program includes general education requirements and an area of concentration.
 The concentration area can be tailored to prepare students for entry into a particular career area or to transfer to another institution.

 Graduates will be able to:

-2. Demonstrate a proficiency in the broad range of academic knowledge and skills required by the various academic disciplines.
+2. Demonstrate a proficiency in the broad range of academic knowledge and skills required by the various academic disciplines; and

 3. Use the acquired academic knowledge and skills as the foundation for success in future educational and/or career plans.